edbury/gremlin-camp/src/site/notes/spaces/moonrise/gear.md

 | Lantern         | 3   | carried 1 or pack 2          | 1      |
 | Long torch      | 2   | carried 2 each, set of two   | 1      |
 | Torch           | 2   | carried 1 or pack 1 for four | 1      |

+### Candle Lantern

+This is a small lantern that houses a candle, rather than a reservoir of oil.
+Candles within it can be snuffed out or broken only as a twist.
+It can also be masked without dousing the light.

+It provides light for one character and dim light for one other.

+### Covered Lantern

+A covered lantern houses a better wick and reservoir for its fuel oil.
+Covered lanterns can also be masked without dousing the light.

+It provides light for three characters and dim light for three others, and its oil reservoir burns for four tests rather than three.

+### Long Torch

+A long torch is the length of a staff and must be carried with two hands.
+It provides light for two people (and dim light for two more) for four tests.
+They are sold in sets of two.

 ## Magical and Religious Equipment